Probing many-body localization by excited-state VQE

 We demonstrate our method in a noisy hardware simulator based on IBMQ hardware device (specifically we use the IBM\_Santiago instance).
-The results are shown in Fig. \ref{fig:resultibm}.
+We set $W=8.0$ for the MBL phase and $W=1.5$ for the thermal phase, and we choose the evolved time $t=0.15/W$.
+The parameters of the excited-state VQE and VQC are both determined by the best of $20$ independent VQE trials.
+In Fig. \ref{fig:resultibm}, the results of the noisy simulator are the average of $100*8192$ independent measurement shots and the results of real hardware are the average of $50*8192$ independent measurement shots.
 A qualitative difference is clearly seen which is sufficient to distinguish the two phases.
-In fact, for this case, the difference obtained in quantum hardware experiments is even more evident.
+In fact, for this case, the difference obtained in quantum hardware experiments is even more evident than that obtained from the noisy simulation.

 {\bf Discussions and concluding remarks:} We have demonstrated that the excited-state VQE with EIPR constitutes a reliable method to probe MBL phase.
-Since this proposed method requires only a shallow circuit, it can be readily executed on a NISQ hardware when we substitute the EIPR with the eigenstate witness protocol.
-Compared to the conventional approaches that characterize the MBL phase with late-time dynamics, the evolution time required in our method is much shorter and compatible with the current-generation quantum computers.
+Since this proposed method requires only a shallow circuit, it can be executed on NISQ hardware when we substitute the EIPR with the eigenstate witness protocol.
+It is worth noting that though we can use a variational quantum circuit to approximate the controlled time evolution module in principle, this approximation is still challenging on real NISQ device due to the variational optimization methodology and the depth required for the variational circuit replacement to achieve satisfying fidelity.
+Still, compared to the conventional approaches that characterize the MBL phase with late-time dynamics, the evolution time required in our method is much shorter and is more compatible with the current-generation quantum computers.

 There are many promising directions for further studies.
 In the present work we have considered only one circuit ansatz.
 Other different PQC ansatz for excited-state VQE can also be systematically examined for potential benefits.
 The circuit ansatz with better expressiveness may characterize the highly excited states better, and the optimal ansatz can be automatically designed via techniques from quantum architecture search \cite{zhang_differentiable_2020, zhang_neural_2021}.
 We can also utilize post-processing enhancements \cite{zhang_variational_2021} which hopefully improve the performance of excited-state VQE.
 As our method is independent of the microscopic details of the model considered in this work, it can be straightforwardly extended to investigate other models which might host many-body localization transitions.
 Moreover, our method can hopefully investigate whether MBL phases can survive in higher dimensions in the future, once the quantum hardware can offer longer coherence time.